 - Santanu Debnath’s The Bloggers’ Team [Let’s Grow Together]

 These groups are engaging and people are very helpful there, those will surely help people connecting with fellow bloggers and eventually will get exposure.

 I am very active in those groups too.

 5. How do you manage time to run your blog efficiently?

 Time will run out, it won’t stop from anyone.

 I have to find the time and spend it on my blog.
 Excuses never work in blogging.

 That keeps me sorted.
-There are several scenarios when I answered people questions on the go as well.
+There are several scenarios when I answer people’s questions on the go as well.

-This makes me connected with people and keeps focused, what achieve what I want from blogging.
+This makes me connected with people and keeps focused, what achieves what I want from blogging.

 “I don’t try to overstress, but I always try to keep my brain working”.